royratcliffe/OCCukes/README.md

 * Not to link against the C++ standard library.

-  Just pure Objective-C based on Apple's Foundation framework.
+  Just pure Automatic Reference Counting (ARC) Objective-C based on Apple's Foundation framework.

 Why the OC name-space prefix?
 OC stands for Objective-C. It emphasises the underlying dependency as well as the multiplatform capability.
 OCCukes supports Objective-C on all Apple platforms: iOS and OS X.